genesiscommunitysuccess/docs/docs/03_server/01_GPAL/01_introduction.md

 ```

 Some imports are context-aware and will change depending on the application you are building and the GPAL definition you are using.
 For example, GPAL files can automatically add imports for any classes defined under
-`global.genesis.$productName.message.common.*` and `global.genesis.$productName.message.$messageType.*` where `$productName` is the name of the application you are building (i.e. position) and `$messageType` matches different GPAL definitions (i.e. request for request servers, event for eventhandlers, etc.).
+`global.genesis.$productName.message.common.*` and `global.genesis.$productName.message.$messageType.*` where `$productName` is the name of the application you are building and `$messageType` matches different GPAL definitions (such as request for request servers, event for eventhandlers, etc.).

-Some GPAL definitions will also have additional default imports to complement the functionality offered by them.
+Some GPAL definitions also have additional default imports to complement their functionality.
 For example, GPAL Event handlers have the additional imports available in scope:

 ```kotlin
         kotlinx.coroutines.async